Alex-Rakin/Project_cardiovascular_diseases/README.md

 The diagnostic algorithm for CI consisted of self-reported cognitive decline (complaints about memory loss and its duration in years) and complex neuropsychological testing (12-word Philadelphia Verbal Learning Test (PVLT), Verbal Association Technique (literal and categorical), Münsterberg Test, Benton Visual Retention Test, Clock Test, and Cube Drawing Test, Trail-Making Test A and B, Symbol Digit Modalities Test (SDMT), Montreal Cognitive Assessment (MoCA), Mini–Mental State Examination (MMSE), and Frontal Assessment Battery (FAB)).
 If a participant reported no complaints and his cognitive tests' scores were ≥26 points for MoCA and/or ≥29 points for MMSE, his cognitive performance was considered normal (**'No CI'** group).
 If a participant reported memory loss but his cognitive performance was normal, he was diagnosed with **subjective CI**.
 If cognitive tests' scores were <26 points for MoCA and/or <29 points for MMSE, a participant was diagnosed with **mild CI**.

-Participants also completed Beck Depression Inventory (BDI-II) and Spielberger-Hanin scale of reactive and personal anxiety (SRPA).
+Participants also completed Beck Depression Inventory (BDI-II) and Spielberger-Hanin scale of reactive and personal anxiety (SRPA) in order to study their emotional and affective sphere.

 ## Methods